Best Practices for Monitoring Kubernetes with Grafana

 Table of Contents

-There are tons of tools to choose from when it comes to visualizing data, but Grafana has become one of the best ways for organizations to visualize information and get notified about events happening within their infrastructure or data.
+There are many tools for visualizing data, but Grafana has become one of the best ways for organizations to visualize information and receive notifications about events happening within their infrastructure or data.

 According to Kubernetes: